Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Causal Inference for Ordinal Outcomes

 We use the following numerical example to show the values of $m_j$, $\tau$ and $\eta.$

 \begin{example} Consider the following probability matrix:

-In this case, $m_0$ is not well defined, $m_1$ is $1,$ and $m_2 = \{ 0, 1 , 2\}.$ However, we have $\tau=2/3$ and $\eta=1/3,$ i.e., two thirds of the population benefit from the treatment and one third strictly benefit. \end{example}
+In this case, $m_0$ is not well-defined because $p_{k0}=0$ for all $k,$ $m_1$ is $1,$ and $m_2 = \{ 0, 1 , 2\}$ by the definition of the conditional median in \eqref{eq:conditional-median}.
+However, we have $\tau=2/3$ and $\eta=1/3,$ i.e., two thirds of the population benefit from the treatment and one third strictly benefit. \end{example}

-The causal parameters $\tau$ and $\eta$ in \eqref{eq:obj} are well defined for both finite populations and super populations.
+The causal parameters $\tau$ and $\eta$ in \eqref{eq:obj} are well-defined for both finite populations and super populations.
 They are functions of the potential outcomes, which distinguishes them from the parameters in super population models.
 When the models are mis-specified, the interpretations of the corresponding model parameters are often obscure.
 We have already discussed this issue for the proportional odds model.
 Our causal parameters $\tau$ and $\eta$ are closely related to the relative treatment effect $ \alpha = \mathrm{pr}\left\{ Y_i(1) > Y_i(0) \right\} - \mathrm{pr}\left\{ Y_i(1) < Y_i(0) \right\} $ previously studied under the assumption of independent potential outcomes \citep{Agresti:2010}.
 This relative treatment effect $\alpha$ and the causal parameters we proposed have a simple algebraic relationship, i.e., $\alpha=\tau+\eta-1.$ Therefore, our newly proposed causal parameters $\tau$ and $\eta$ determine $\alpha.$ Furthermore, these causal parameters are also related to the notation of ``probability of causation'' \citep{Pearl:2009}, because their direct interpretations are the probabilities or proportions that the treatment affects the outcome on the individual level.
 It is for these reasons that we advocate using $\tau$ and $\eta$ as causal effect measures for ordinal outcomes.